ravenleeblack/Seedling/README.md

 ```bash
 make clean
 make all

 ./seed -o -t -d -n main.seed yield.seed
 ```

+flags:

--o: Output flag
+**-o: Output flag**

--t: scope table flag - outputs the scope table variables or placeholders into a scope table that can be read in order to verify.
+**-t: scope table flag - outputs the scope table variables or placeholders into a scope table that can be read in order to verify.**

--d: debug flag
+**-d: debug flag**

--n: nasm flag - currently outputs nasm in the backend so that it can be assembled down and linked.
+**-n: nasm flag - currently outputs nasm in the backend so that it can be assembled down and linked.**

--b: binary flag - Will eventually have a way to assemble down in to binary so that we can lin with rootling linker.
-If i ever make it that far.
+**-b: binary flag - Will eventually have a way to assemble down in to binary so that we can lin with rootling linker.
+If i ever make it that far.**

 main.seed yield.seed: Input files for assembly.
 A seedling file must have the ext .seed